Probably-Daniel-Or-Something/cool-site/README.md

 # cool-site
-Just a sample HTML website
+Just a sample HTML website.
+Please note that the book descriptions and a few other elements are AI generated.